Dijji/XstReader/HowToBuild.md

 Once installed, double click XstReader.sln in the root folder of the source code to open the project in Visual Studio.

-At this point, you should be able to build the solution (type F6), and run it from within Visual Studio (type F5).
+At this point, you should be able to build the solution (Build/Build Solution in the Visual Studio menus), and run it from within Visual Studio (Debug/Start Debugging).